AlexandraD658/Deep_Learning/README.md

 1. **load_video function**
 > * Extract frames from each video using cv2
-> * select frames and resize them.
+> * Select frames and resize them.

 ![](https://i.imgur.com/1NdWdCG.png)

 2. **get_roi_for_each_face function**
-> after detecting face by the MTCNN model, the function extract each **ROI** (Region Of Interest) from all face detected.
+> After detecting face by the MTCNN model, the function extract each **ROI** (Region Of Interest) from all face detected.

 ![](https://i.imgur.com/WhGP0ia.jpg)